talukder1551/markdown-cv/index.md

 Co-supervised with Todd Ehlers

 ## Professional training

+`2023`
+**As a Supervisor**, *University of Helsinki*, Helsinki, Finland.<br/>
+Supervisor training program organized by the university to support supervisors in managing their teams.

 `2020`
 **Learning in Higher Education (UP1)**, *Centre for University Teaching and Learning, University of Helsinki*, Helsinki, Finland.<br/>